Beta8397/virtual_robot/README.md

 For the X-Drive bot, the distance between the centers of any two adjacent wheels is 14.5 inches.
 Each motor has an encoder.
 There is a downward-facing color sensor in the center of the robot.
 A gyro sensor is also included.
 A purple arm on the back of the robot is controlled by a servo.
 Each robot also has distance sensors on the front, left, right and back sides.
 A small green rectangle indicates the front of the robot.
+Wheel diameters are all 4 inches.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Rover Ruckus field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the